 Master of Information Science

-Our program will prepare you for this essential work.
-The M.I.S. is accredited by the American Library Association, and the U.S. News & World Report ranked our graduate programs in library and information studies ninth nationally.
+Our program can prepare you for this essential work.
+The M.I.S. program is accredited by the American Library Association, and in 2017, U.S. News & World Report ranked our graduate programs in information and library science ninth nationally.

 Foundational Skills and Flexibility

-The M.I.S. requirements ensure you learn the fundamentals of the field—from database design to organizational informatics—under the guidance of our accomplished faculty.
+The M.I.S. requirements ensure you learn the fundamentals of the field—from database design to information architecture, to organizational informatics—under the guidance of our accomplished faculty.
 From there, you can take your degree in practically any direction.

-Choose electives that fit your goals, such as building your expertise in information architecture, human computer interaction, information retrieval, or strategic information management and leadership.
-Learn human computer interaction, programming, and systems analysis.
+Choose electives that fit your goals, such as building your expertise in information architecture, front-end development, or information technology leadership.
+Learn systems analysis, programming, and IT project management.
 Intern for a potential employer.
 Use our specializations and dual degrees to explore complementary interests and increase your marketability.